 These are more serious offences than summary conviction offences.
 Indictable offences can have long jail sentences and have different types of trial.

 Some examples of indictable offences are theft of something worth more than $5000, breaking and entering, manslaughter, and murder.
-If the Crown proceeds by indictment, you will have an "election", unless you are charged with a section 469 offence.

 Informed consent is a special type of permission that you can give the police to search you, your home or business.
 For you to give permission with informed consent, you must understand: